bcgov/platform-developer-docs/src/docs/build-deploy-and-maintain-apps/push-pull-artifacts-artifactory.md

 ```

 **Note**: Some OpenShift documentation implies that linking the secrets in this way is the only necessary step,
 without having to add the pull secret to your deployment/build configurations as below.
 You can try this method, but we've found that users often run into problems.
-We recommend you specify the pull secret in your configurations to avoid problems.
+We recommend you do both in order to avoid potential issues.

-3. Add your pull secret to your deployment configuration.
-Do the following:
+Finally, add your pull secret to your deployment configuration:

 ```yaml
 apiVersion: v1